nickdademo/cypress-fx3-sdk-linux/README.md

 3. In the Install window, click the "Add..." button (for future updates, you will be able to select the URL from the dropdown)
 4. Fill in Location: *http://gnuarmeclipse.sourceforge.net/updates*
 5. Click the "OK" button
-6. Normally the main window should list a group named "CDT GNU Cross Development Tools" - expand it.
+6. Normally the main window should list a group named "GNU ARM C/C++ Cross Development Tools" - expand it.
 7. Select "GNU ARM C/C++ Development Support"
 8. Click the Next button
 9. Accept the unsigned plug-in and install